 Parsons' location in New York City enables the school to benefit from the resources of a major world city at every level of the curriculum.
-Classes draw on the resources of the Metropolitan Museum of Art, the Museum of Modern Art, and the Cooper-Hewitt, National Design Museum, as well as the many smaller specialized museums and hundreds of art galleries that make New York City a center of the international art and design world.
+Classes draw on the resources of the Metropolitan Museum of Art, the Museum of Modern Art, and the Cooper Hewitt, Smithsonian Design Museum, as well as the many smaller specialized museums and hundreds of art galleries that make New York City a center of the international art and design world.

 The curriculum includes required courses for all Parsons students, depending on their degree program, as well as a broad range of electives.
 Core courses carry the Parsons student from freshman to senior year.
 Electives are organized into a series of pathways: Design Studies, Fashion Studies, Visual Culture Studies, Spatial Design Studies, Art and Design History, and Art and Design Criticism and Writing.
 Students interested in specific pathways can follow them through their choice of elective courses.